profchiso/one-route-code-assessment/README.md

 [Go to the api documentation](https://documenter.getpostman.com/view/7669287/UzBqpkNK)

-## To setup the project on your local machine
+# How setup the project on your local machine